FAQs & Guidelines

 First check if your work is selected for oral presentations, ePresentation, ePoster, or ePoster Virtual at the congress.
 Then you can begin preparing your presentation according to its presentation type.
 Once an abstract is accepted, the presenting author must register for the congress.
 Only in cases where no abstract co-authors can come to the congress may another presenter be indicated.
 In such cases, please notify EAN Congress Department as soon as possible at abstracts(at)ean.org.
-If a presenting author does not register for the congress or does not attend the session for which the abstract has been scheduled, a penalty may be incurred, prohibiting the author from presenting papers at future EAN Congresses.
+If a presenting author does not register for the congress or does not attend the session for which the abstract has been scheduled, a penalty may be incurred, risking the omission of your accepted abstract from the Congress Programme and prohibiting the author from presenting papers at future EAN Congresses.

 The Programme Committee holds the final decision on the presentation type.
 If you do not want to present your work as a poster, please contact the EAN Congress Department at abstracts(at)ean.org immediately and withdraw your presentation.